In Loving Memory of

 Survivors include his wife, Charletta Bennett of Hadley, MN, son, Myron Bennett of Hadley, MN, and daughter, Della Bennett of Slayton, MN, four siblings, Darlene Engler of Starbuck, MN, Elvera and Larry O’Neil of Sedalia, MO, Elroy and Sharon Bennett of Worthington, MN, and Gary Bennett and Sue Stene of Wyoming, MN, one sister-in-law, Marian Lentz of Slayton, MN, and one brother-in-law, Joe Petersonof Circle Pine, MN.
 He is preceded in death by his parents, brother, Bud Lentz, sister, Lola Peterson, and brother-in-law, Duane Engler.

 Hadley Lutheran Church in Hadley, MN on Thursday, February 13, 2020 at 10:30 a.m. with Rev. Bob Ossefoort officiating.
 The organist is Paul Mesner with special music by Julie Steenstra.
 Interment is at Highland Home Cemetery in Hadley, MN.
 Military honors accorded by the Avoca American Legion Post.

 Visitation will be on Wednesday, February 12, 2020 at the Totzke Funeral Home in Slayton from 4-6 p.m. and also one hour prior to the services at the church on Thursday.
 In lieu of flowers memorials may be directed to the Hadley Buttermakers, Hadley Park and Recreation, American Parkinson’s Disease Association or the Hadley Lutheran Church.

-To send flowers to the family or plant a tree in memory of Lloyd Duane Bennett, please visit our floral store.
+To plant a tree in memory of Lloyd Duane Bennett, please visit our tribute store.